 - Do you have time to devote to a pets constant needs and demands?
 Do you have time to socialize and work through house training, chewing, or unknown behavioral issues that can surface later, etc?

 - What type of pet would b best for you to start out with?
-What age might be best for your ?
-What age of pet might be best for your situation?
+What age might be best for your situation?

 - Do you have other animals to consider?
 Are your pets socialized and sterilized...will they accept another pet in the home?
 Do you have the patience to do a slow introduction over the necessary amount of time to safely integrate a foster pet into your home?